Nuclear Victims: 75 Years after the first Nuclear Explosion, it’s time to help the forgotten victims.

 There is an organisation which represents all of the victims of the atomic weapons testing programme worldwide.
 Legacy of the Atomic Bomb.
 Recognition for Atomic Test Survivors (LABRATS) represents all individuals across the world who have been affected, and consider themselves to be one big family, connected together with a common bond.

 The Atomic family includes service veterans, scientists, descendants and the indigenous people whose homes were devastated.
 Thousands of people across the world have been affected by the tests and there are many organisations and individuals across the world helping them.
 LABRATS brings these organisations together in one place, with over 100 videos, research papers, social media links and weekly blogs.

-Many survivors reporting long term effects from nuclear testing are servicemen, who were also inadequately protected.
-In the UK 22,000 servicemen took part in the testing program.
-In the USA 225,000 took part in 216 atmospheric tests.
+Many survivors reporting long term effects from nuclear testing are servicemen, who were also inadequately protected, including the UK’s 22,000 servicemen and 225,000 US forces.

 “There have been in excess of 2,000 nuclear tests across the world.
 Our world was changed forever by these tests and we must remember the sacrifices of these men, many dying at a young age and their families suffering with congenital defects.
 These servicemen have not been officially recognised, their fight for a medal continues, their fight for compensation.
 It is time for governments across the world to recognise this sacrifice, for many they are still engaging an invisible enemy.”

 LABRATS wants to ensure that the servicemen and the civilians exposed during these tests are officially recognised and their families supported.
 You can view their website here: https://www.labrats.international/